N3om/n3om.github.io/_posts/2021-12-22-flying-drone.md

 ---
 layout: single
-title: Drone flightpath simulation excerpt:"This project emulates a food delivery service at the Edinburgh University Campus.
+title: Drone flightpath simulation
+excerpt: "This project emulates a food delivery service at the Edinburgh University Campus.
 It addresses the Travel Salesman Problem as the drone used to make the deliveries have a limited battery and the system must optimise the orders to achieve the highest value delivered.
 Adding on, to add difficulty to the project, there are no-fly zones delimeted in the campus through which the drone must not fly.
 In this way the drone must also improvise flightpaths when requiried."
 date: 2021-12-22
 classes: wide
 header: